“Gibraltar Race” and “Alps Tourist Trophy” are Adventure Challenge

 The Organization will provide each vehicle with a complete set of identifiers.

-For the motorbikes 1 front and 2 side adhesive identification labels with space for the number on a white background are provided.
+For the motorbikes and quads 1 front and 2 side adhesive identification labels with space for the number on a white background are provided.

-During the race the labels must be displayed on the motorbike in the positions shown (2 sides and 1 front), in particular the front one must be the first legible and identifiable.
+During the race the labels must be displayed on the vehicle in the positions shown (2 sides and 1 front), in particular the front one must be the first legible and identifiable.

-On the motorbike there must not be other number besides to the one delivered to each participant.
+On the vehicle there must not be other number besides to the one delivered to each participant.

 In case of damage or loss of labels or ID bracelet the pilot must request to the Organization a new set before the start of the next stage.
 Otherwise he is excluded from the classification.